 4.2.2.
-Specified Substances
+Specified Substances or Specified Methods

-For purposes of the application of article 9, all Prohibited Substances shall be Specified Substances except substances in the classes of anabolic agents and hormones and those stimulants and hormone antagonists and modulators so identified on the Prohibited List.
-The category of Prohibited Substances does not include Prohibited Methods.
+For purposes of the application of Article 9, all Prohibited Substances shall be Specified Substances except as identified on the Prohibited List.
+No Prohibited Method shall be a Specified Method unless it is specifically identified as a Specified Method on the Prohibited List.